LivePersonInc/developer-center/pages/Documents/ClientSideConfiguration/ServerChatAPI/Methods/retrieve-pre-chat-survey.md

 Returns an XML or JSON response with the pre-chat survey.

+{: .attn-note}
-*Note: Posting answers for a pre-chat survey is done through [Start Chat](consumer-experience-server-chat-start-chat.html).*
+Posting answers for a pre-chat survey is done through [Start Chat](consumer-experience-server-chat-start-chat.html).

 ### Request